fleaflet/flutter_map/docs/plugins/list.md

 # Plugins List

-There are many independently maintained 'plugins' created by the `flutter_map` community that give extra, prebuilt functionality, saving you even more time and potentially money.
+There are many independently maintained 'plugins' created by the 'flutter_map' community that give extra, prebuilt functionality, saving you even more time and potentially money.

 :::danger Limited Responsibility
-Although these plugins have been checked by `flutter_map` maintainers, `flutter_map` maintainers do not accept responsibility for any issues or threats posed by independently maintained plugins.
+Although these plugins have been checked by 'flutter_map' maintainers, 'flutter_map' maintainers do not accept responsibility for any issues or threats posed by independently maintained plugins.
 Use plugins at your own risk.
 :::

 Some pages in this documentation provide direct links to these plugins, where appropriate, to make it easier for you to find a suitable plugin.
 Note that the above warning applies to those links as well.

 However, if you're just browsing, a list is provided below (in no particular order), containing many of the open-source plugins, each with a short description by the author saying what the plugin does/what it's useful for:

+## Full List

 - [`flutter_map_tile_caching`](https://github.com/JaffaKetchup/flutter_map_tile_caching) by [JaffaKetchup](https://github.com/JaffaKetchup)
 Provides advanced caching functionality, with ability to download map regions for offline use.